misterblack1/trs80-diagnosticrom/README.md

 # What the ROM does

 - Makes sounds to let you know the ROM is running even if the display is not operating properly:
-	- On the Model I/III:
+	- On the Model 1/III:
 		- Makes a beep from the cassette port (so you can know the system is executing the ROM.)
 	- On the Model II:
 		- Accesses the built-in floppy drive three times.
 The activity light should activate and the head solenoid should click.
+(See Model II video above to see this in operation.)
 - Set the system to 64 or 80 column mode depending on the machine.
 - Tests the video RAM using a March C test.
 	- On the Model I/III: